BestTimesToVisit.com Logo

 transport

 Get an Octopus Card immediately upon arrival.
-This rechargeable card is your golden ticket for almost all public transport (MTR trains, buses, trams, ferries) and can even be used at convenience stores and some restaurants.
-It saves you fumbling for change and makes hopping between different modes of transport a breeze.
+This rechargeable card is your golden ticket for almost all public transport (MTR, buses, trams, ferries) and can even be used at convenience stores and some restaurants.
+It saves you fumbling for change and makes hopping between different transport modes a breeze.

 money

-While credit cards are widely accepted in hotels and larger shops, always carry some Hong Kong Dollars (HKD) in cash for smaller eateries, market stalls, and local taxis.
-You'll find ATMs readily available, but withdrawing smaller amounts frequently can incur fees, so plan ahead.
+While credit cards are widely accepted in hotels and larger shops, always carry some Hong Kong Dollars (HKD) in cash for smaller eateries, market stalls, and taxis.
+Many local 'cha chaan tengs' (tea restaurants) and dai pai dongs (open-air food stalls) are cash-only, so having small bills will prevent any awkward moments.

 food